 “God blessed them and said to them, ‘Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.’”

 We are here to procreate, spread out, discover the universe and build something new.
-Murder not only ends the lives of the people we have killed, but also kills our spirit and makes us inhuman.
+Murder not only ends the lives of the people we killed, but also kills our spirit and makes us inhuman.

-Nobody knows the complete picture of this person we call our enemy.
+Nobody knows the complete picture of the person we call our enemy.
 It is detrimental to our health to wish destruction on anybody, even without taking any concrete action.
 Essentially, ill will turns around and becomes our very own nightmare.

 God gives sunlight to both good and evil.
 It is life giving and inspiring to be generous and forgiving.
 We are made to bless, not to curse.
-As we embrace today, let us love in all forms, shapes and sizes.